Aryaman-deshmukh/Aryaman-deshmukh/README.md

+# Aryaman Deshmukh's Embedded Systems Projects

-# Hi, I'm Aryaman Deshmukh 👋
+Hi, I'm Aryaman Deshmukh 👋

 > "The only way to do great work is to love what you do.
 If you haven't found it yet, keep looking.
 Don't settle."
 > – **Steve Jobs**